Queensland Palliative Medicine Advanced Training Pathway

 Appointments (employment contracts) will be arranged by the facility at which the trainee is allocated.
 Continuation on the pathway will be subject to a satisfactory performance review.

-All Palliative Medicine advanced training or Palliative Medicine Diploma enquiries, including position enquiries should be directed to:
+All Palliative Medicine Advanced Training or Clinical Diploma enquiries, including position enquiries should be directed to: